-- Page 1 Gyration Universal MediaPC Remote and Keyboard Suite
+- Page 1 Gyration Universal MediaPC Remote and Keyboard Suite Review

-- Page 2 Gyration Gyroscopic Remote and Keyboard
+- Page 2 Gyration Gyroscopic Remote and Keyboard Review

-- Page 3 Gyration Gyroscopic Remote and Keyboard
+- Page 3 Gyration Gyroscopic Remote and Keyboard Review

 There are few media controls, but then, thanks to the included Windows remote, the keyboard arguably doesn’t need any.
 And despite being undersized and slightly crowded, the media keys are really easy to press, because of their alternating layout and highly-raised profile.
 The nicest feature of this keyboard is a strong lid that can either be attached to the bottom when in use, or over the top when you put it away, preventing accidental presses.
 You could probably sit on it without either damaging the peripheral or causing buttons to be activated.